intel/zephyr.js/docs/ashell.md

 Commands list:
     help This help
-    eval Evaluate JavaScript in real-time clear Clear the terminal screen
+    eval Evaluate JavaScript in realtime clear Clear the terminal screen
-    load [FILE] Saves the input text into a file run [FILE] Runs the JavaScript program in the file stop Stops current JavaScript execution
+    load [FILE] Saves the input text into a file run [FILE] Runs the JavaScript program in the file parse [FILE] Check if the JS syntax is correct stop Stops current JavaScript execution
-      ls [FILE] List directory contents or file stat cat [FILE] Print the file contents on the stdout du [FILE] Estimate file space usage
+      ls [FILE] List directory contents or file stat cat [FILE] Print the file contents of a file du [FILE] Estimate file space usage
       rm [FILE] Remove file or directory
-      mv [SOURCE] [DEST] Move a file to destination set Sets the input mode for 'load' accept data transfer raw
+      mv [SOURCE] [DEST] Move a file to destination test Runs your current test error Prints an error using JerryScript
+    ping Prints '[PONG]' to check that we are alive at OK used by the driver when initializing set Sets the input mode for 'load' accept data transfer raw
         transfer ihex
+     get Get states on the shell
   reboot Reboots the device
 ```